p-ja/acme-fitness-store/lab-guide/Lab-1-Deploy-and-build-Application.md

     cd hello-world/complete
    ```

-1. Run the following command to create the 'hello-world' app instance and deploy it to Azure Spring Apps Enterprise:
+1. Run the following command to create the **hello-world** app instance and deploy it to Azure Spring Apps Enterprise:

    ```shell
    az spring app create -n hello-world --assign-endpoint true